Skip to main content

 The Department of Pediatrics at the University of Pennsylvania’s Perelman School of Medicine, located at CHOP, has been ranked as the No. 1 Department of Pediatrics in the country by U.S. News for 10 consecutive years.

-Forbes 2022 — America's Best Large Employers Ranked No. 1 on Forbes’ 2022 List of America’s Best Large Employers
+Ranked No. 1 on Forbes’ 2022 List of America’s Best Large Employers

+CHOP is proud to be ranked No.1 on Forbes’ 2022 list of America’s Best Large Employers.
 According to Forbes, the organization partnered with market research firm Statista to survey 60,000 Americans working for businesses with at least 1,000 employees.
-Participants were asked to rate their willingness to recommend their employers as well as asked to rate their companies on factors such as working conditions, development opportunities and compensation.
+Participants were asked to rate their willingness to recommend their employers and to rate their companies on factors such as working conditions, development opportunities and compensation.

-Forbes also recognized CHOP on its 2022 list of America's Best Employer's for Diversity
+Forbes also recognized CHOP on its 2022 list of America's Best Employer's for Diversity.

 Named Among Most Innovative Children’s Hospitals by Parents Magazine